Unpackerr/unpackerr/README.md

 While writing this, I kept finding Deluge unresponsive.
 After finding and inspecting the Deluge log file, I found that the app was running out of open files.
 Turns out this was causing a lot of issues on my server.
-I have a Mac.
-Check this out if you're in the same boat:
+Check this out if you're using a mac:
 [http://blog.mact.me/2014/10/22/yosemite-upgrade-changes-open-file-limit](http://blog.mact.me/2014/10/22/yosemite-upgrade-changes-open-file-limit)

 Deluge takes a while to reply with a lot of transfers.
 Set the timeout to 30+s.